monikazm/ETH-MIKE/doc/1_architecture.md

 main.py copies assessment, session and patient data from the frontend database, uses the RedcapImporter to download and parse the data from the RedCap API and the DataProcessor to process the TDMS files (import, preprocessing, metric computation).

-The DataProcessor loops over all relevant tdms files (1 tdms file == 1 assessment) and processes them in parallel (import and preprocessing using file_processing.py, metric computation using the MetricEvaluator corresponding to the assessment's mode).
+The DataProcessor loops over all relevant TDMS files (1 TDMS file == 1 assessment) and processes them in parallel (import and preprocessing using file_processing.py, metric computation using the MetricEvaluator corresponding to the assessment's mode).

 The metric evaluator iterates over all trial metric objects defined in its *trial_metrics* field and uses them to compute metric values for all trials.
 The trial metric values (1 per metric and trial) are passed into the aggregator metrics objects in *aggregator_metrics* to obtain the corresponding aggregate values (1 per metric).
 Similarly, the metric evaluator then also iterates over its *summary_metrics* and *diff_metrics* and uses them to compute the metrics they represent.